FreekVandeVelde/Old-Boy-Network-in-Science/README.md

 ## The data do not support the existence of an Old Boy network in science

-Freek Van de Velde and Benedikt Heller
+*By Freek Van de Velde and Benedikt Heller*

 This repository contains the supplementary materials of our re-analysis of [Sharing of science is most likely among male scientists](https://www.nature.com/articles/s41598-017-13491-0) by Jorg J. M. Massen, Lisa Bauer, Benjamin Spurny, Thomas Bugnyar, and Mariska E. Kret.